Skip to content Skip to footer

 The Stats:

-• By 2023 there was roughly 36.6 million independent workers.
+• By 2023, there were roughly 36.6 million independent workers.

 5) Heightened attention to employee well-being, with increased emphasis on mental health resources and wellness programmes.